jvardev/docker-volume-backup-ps/README.md

-# this can bw used to backup any docker volume only replacing containers and volume names
+# this powershell script can be used to backup any docker volume only replacing container and volume names

 backup-splunk-volumes.ps1: